jdluu/BlackJack/README.md

 ## Project Spec

-This web app was written solo over August 2022 to September 2022
+This web app was written over August 2022 to September 2022

 ### Features: